Light-focused Photography

 I strive in my photographs to achieve effects that motivate discourse.

-We are also drawn to the wonder of the light and events beyond our earthly home, through the Hubble telescope.
-The kaleidoscope of colours it reveals, together with the light received from the art I have seen in galleries, is the impetus for these photographic images.
+We are also drawn to the wonder of light far beyond our earthly home.
+Through the Hubble telescope, we witness a kaleidoscope of colours and events unfolding in the universe.
+The awe it inspires, combined with the light I have encountered in art galleries, fuels the creation of these photographic works.

 The idea is that you look at these images and, potentially, see other pictures within them.
 The more depth they have, the more effective they are in what I am trying to achieve.